Derrick Henry: 2016–2017: Backup years

 For most of the 2017 season, Henry split carries with DeMarco Murray and run-oriented quarterback Marcus Mariota.
-During Week 2, Henry ran for 92 yards and a touchdown on 14 carries in a 37–16 road victory against the Jacksonville Jaguars.
+During Week 2, Henry ran for 92 yards and a touchdown on 14 carries in a 37–16 road victory against the Jaguars.
 On October 16, 2017, on Monday Night Football, Henry ran for a then career-best 131 yards on 19 carries, including a 72-yard touchdown late in the fourth quarter of the 36–22 victory over the Indianapolis Colts.
 In addition, he had a 14-yard reception in the victory.
-During Week 13, Henry ran for 109 yards on 11 carries and beat his longest rush of the year with a 75-yard rushing touchdown late in the fourth quarter of the 24–13 victory over the Houston Texans.
+During Week 13, Henry ran for 109 yards on 11 carries and beat his longest rush of the year with a 75-yard rushing touchdown late in the fourth quarter of the 24–13 victory over the Texans.
 In the regular season finale against the Jaguars, Henry caught his first receiving touchdown on a 66-yard reception from Marcus Mariota in the 15–10 victory.

-The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
-In the Wild Card Round, the Titans played the Kansas City Chiefs.
+The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a wild-card team.
+In the wild-card round, the Titans played the Chiefs.
 Because DeMarco Murray was out with a knee injury, Henry got the start.
 In a 22–21 road victory, Henry had the best performance of his career up to that point, rushing for 156 yards and a touchdown on 23 carries and catching two passes for 35 yards.
 His 191 yards-from-scrimmage was a franchise record.
 In the Divisional Round against the New England Patriots, Henry had 28 rushing yards and 21 receiving yards in the 35–14 road loss.

 Henry finished the regular season with 176 carries for 744 rushing yards and five touchdowns in 15 games and two starts.
 He also caught 11 passes for 136 yards and a touchdown.
 In the postseason, Henry ran for 184 yards and a touchdown on 35 carries and caught five passes for 56 yards.